Spiritual Meaning of Trees in a Dream: Symbolism Explained

 - How did you feel when you woke up?

 The answers create context that generic interpretations can't.
 A healthy oak you climbed might signal confidence and rising ambition.
-A dying elm you stood under might reflect grief about someone — or something — you've depended on.
+A dying elm you stood under might reflect grief about someone, or something, you've depended on.

 Frequently Asked Questions